oracle-livelabs/database/datapump-xtts-migration/04-prepare-m5/prepare-m5.md

 ## Introduction

 In this lab, you take a first look at the M5 script.
-For migrations, Oracle recommends that the source and target hosts shared an NFS drive.
-In this exercise, we simulate that by using the script from the same directory.
+The script is available for download from My Oracle Support.
+It combines existing functionality in Oracle Database to deliver the best migration experience.

 Estimated Time: 5 Minutes.